ConnorFriday-code/NoteGroupsProjectThree/README.md

 * Add a way to mass edit tags

 * Add a way to delete tags without affecting notes

+* Pages system for home page, so that only a limited number of notes can be created and viewed at once to reduce page loading times when many notes exist

 ### Error Solving